Ring Size Chart: US, UK, EU, AU and mm Converter (Free Printable)

 | Measurement Basis | Inside diameter and inside circumference in millimeters |

-| Standard Systems | US/Canada (numerical), UK/Australia (alphabetical), Europe (numerical) |
+| Standard Systems | US/Canada (numerical), UK/Australia (alphabetical), Europe (numerical, mm) |

-| Average Woman's Size | Size 5 to 7 (Size 6 is most common) |
+| Average Woman's Size | US 6 (16.5mm diameter, 51.9mm circumference) |

-| Average Man's Size | Size 8 to 12 (Size 10 is most common) |
+| Average Man's Size | US 10 (19.8mm diameter, 62.1mm circumference) |

-| Printable Chart Calibration | Verify calibration line measures exactly 2 inches or 50mm |
+| Printable Chart Calibration | Verify calibration line measures exactly 50mm or 2 inches |

-| Wide Band Sizing Rule | Order a half-size larger for bands wider than 6mm |
+| Wide Band Sizing Rule | Order a half size larger for bands wider than 6mm |

-| Ideal Measurement Conditions | Room temperature, multiple times a day (morning and evening) |
+| Ideal Measurement Conditions | Room temperature, end of day, repeated 3 times |

 | Non-Resizable Styles | Full eternity bands, tungsten, titanium, intricate engravings |